 It is not surprising that the decision by Governor Cuomo to give Amazon $1.8 billion in grants and refundable tax credits to come to New York City for half of their second headquarters generated controversy.
 Some have questioned the need to subsidize Amazon given New York’s labor pool advantages, and the amount of money given the company to lure them to New York.
 Others have questioned why New York would pay billions to encourage a business to locate in the part of New York State that is already doing well when the economy of much of the rest of New York is stagnant.
-Residents of the area express concerns about likely higher housing prices and additional congestion resulting from the project.
+Residents of the area expressed concerns about likely higher housing prices and additional congestion resulting from the project.

 To be sure, the process used by Amazon to choose its second headquarters sites, aptly dubbed “the hunger games” was structured to create a bidding war between potential locations.
 And, there is no doubt that granting location incentives to businesses like Amazon has many downsides: